ChilliCream/graphql-platform/website/src/docs/hotchocolate/security_/cost.md

     .AddGraphQL()
     .ModifyRequestOptions(o =>
     {
+        o.Enable = true;
         o.Complexity.MaximumAllowed = 1500;
     });
 ```

 # Default Complexity Rules

 Hot Chocolate will automatically apply multipliers to fields that enable pagination.
-Moreover, explicit resolvers and resolvers compiled from async resolvers are by default weighted with `2` to mark them as having more impact than fields that do not fetch data.
+Moreover, explicit resolvers and resolvers compiled from async resolvers are by default weighted with `5` to mark them as having more impact than fields that do not fetch data.

 These defaults can be configured.